-- Looking beyond official statistics, U.S. investors appear to own around 535 billion USD worth of Chinese securities, of which more are listed on foreign exchanges than in China.
+- Looking beyond official statistics, U.S. investors own around 800 billion USD worth of Chinese securities.

-- U.S. investors own around 2% of the local Chinese stock market, a much lower portion compared to the average U.S. ownership of the local stock markets of advanced economies (18%).
+- U.S. investors own around 6.5% of China’s total market capitalization, a much lower portion compared to the average U.S. ownership of the local stock markets of advanced economies (18%).

 Prevailing Winds is a China-focused blog written by Nicholas Borst, Director of China Research at Seafarer.
 The blog tracks the economic and financial developments shaping the world’s largest emerging market.
 Learn more about Prevailing Winds.

-U.S. investments in China’s capital markets are attracting increased scrutiny from politicians and the media.
-In June 2019, one U.S. senator declared that China’s government “reaps the rewards of American and international capital markets while Chinese companies avoid financial disclosure and basic transparency, and place U.S. investors and pensioners at risk.”1 That same week, a journalist at a prominent U.S. newspaper wrote that “millions of Americans, without doing anything, will soon be betting on Chinese companies with their pension funds, mutual funds and exchange-traded funds.”2
+American investments in China’s capital markets are attracting increased scrutiny from politicians and the media.
+A prominent U.S. senator has declared that China’s government “reaps the rewards of American and international capital markets while Chinese companies avoid financial disclosure and basic transparency, and place U.S. investors and pensioners at risk.”1 A recent White House executive order pronounced that China “exploits United States investors to finance the development and modernization of its military,” and prohibited investment in several dozen “Communist Chinese military companies.”2

-Given this context, it’s worth investigating the current size of China within U.S. portfolios and the relative importance of U.S. investors for Chinese companies.
+Given the current controversy around this topic, it is worth investigating the current size of China within U.S. portfolios and the relative importance of American investors for Chinese companies.

 Portfolio Investment Outpacing FDI